Alamgirpur

-Alamgirpur is an archaeological site of the Indus Valley civilization that thrived along Yamuna River (c.
+Alamgirpur is an archaeological site of the Indus Valley Civilization that thrived along the Ganga-Yamuna Doab (c.
 3300–1300 BC) from the Harappan-Bara period, located in Meerut district, Uttar Pradesh, India.
-It is the easternmost site of the civilization.
+It is the easternmost known site of the civilization.

 Excavation

 The site was partially excavated in 1958 and 1959 by Archaeological Survey of India.

 Period I

 On excavation, the site showed four cultural periods with intervening breaks; the earliest of them represented by a thickness of 6 feet, belonged to Harappan Culture.
 Although kiln burnt bricks were in evidence, no structure of this period was found, probably due to the limited nature of the excavations.
 Brick sizes were, 11.25 to 11.75 in. in length, 5.25 to 6.25 in. in breadth and 2.5 to 2.75 in.in thickness; larger bricks averaged 14 in. x 8 in.x 4 in. which were used in furnace only.
 The date range of 2600 to 2200 B.C. (calibrated) has been proposed for the earliest level at Alamgirpur.